 I am an Assistant Professor in the Department of Politics at the University of Virginia.
 I received my Ph.D. in Political Science from the University of California, Berkeley and also hold a M.A. in Economics from UC Berkeley.

 My research centers on authoritarian politics and institutions, and game-theoretic approaches to the study of dictatorship.
-My book project examines the causes and consequences of autocratic regime institutionalization, and I also have other work on leadership succession, electoral authoritarianism, and rebel-group parties.
+My book project examines how executive constraints become established in dictatorships, formally within state constitutions and informally within presidential cabinets.
+I also have other work on leadership succession, ruling parties, electoral authoritarianism, and coup proofing.
 I have a regional focus on Sub-Saharan Africa and am interested in finding new and creative ways to collect data on authoritarian institutions.

 Office: S284 Gibson Hall

 1540 Jefferson Park Ave